stefanos1316/epidose/README.md

 To install and prepare the environment to run the epidose, the tag _production_ should be used.
-In case you are willing to help the development team of epidose, execute the ansible script using the _development_ tag.
+In case you are willing to help the development team of epidose, execute the Ansible script using the _development_ tag.
 The tag _development_ also runs the epidose software.
 In the case of _production_ and _development_, all the defined _extra-vars_ are mandatory run epidose.

 _extra-vars_
-* eduroam_network_password is the password of the user's Eduroam account
+* password_of_the_epidose_eduroam_account is the password of the the Eduroam account set up for Epidose.

 ## Running the client code